Skip to content

 abtree local write <execution-id> <path> <value>

 Write a value at the given path.
-Values are JSON-parsed when possible — true, 42, "hello", [1,2,3] all work.
+Values are JSON-parsed when possible — true, 42, "hello", [1,2,3] all work; anything that fails to parse is stored as a string.

 abtree global read <execution-id> [path]